ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

 #### Using context and expressions to modify build

-How would you [modify](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions) the workflow such that the autobuild step only targets Java?
+How would you [modify](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions) the workflow such that the autobuild step only targets compiled languages (`java` in our repository)?

   <details>
   <summary>Solution</summary>